genekogan/KinectOSC/README.md

  - **/kinect/realworld** : real-world coordinates
  - **/kinect/screen** : screen coordinates

+These settings can be edited in the file settings.xml inside the data folder.

 ## release version

 A release is available for download in the [releases page](https://github.com/genekogan/KinectOSC/releases)